timyers/r-learning-resources-for-genomics/README.md

 Please note that this list is released with a [Contributor Code of Conduct](https://github.com/timyers/r-learning-resources-for-genomics/blob/main/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating you agree to abide by its terms.

 Thank you!